-Adoption of New Accounting Standard
+Prior Adoption of New Accounting Standard

 As required by generally accepted accounting principles, in FY18 the University of Maine System (UMS) adopted Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions (GASB No. 75) related to its postemployment health plan.
 Pursuant to the provisions of GASB No. 75, the UMS and each of its campuses restated their FY17 financial statements to reflect the retroactive application of the accounting change.
-The overall impact on UMM's FY17 financial statements was a \$1.4 million decrease in the previously reported FY17 beginning of year expendable net position and a corresponding increase in noncurrent liabilities as UMM recognized its share of the funding obligation related to the \$102 million Unfunded Actuarial Accrued Liability recorded by the UMS as of July 1, 2016.
-There was no impact on UMM's previously reported FY17 revenues and expenses.
+There was no impact on UMM's originally reported FY17 revenues and expenses; however, the restatement did include a \$1.4 million decrease in UMM's previously reported FY17 beginning of year expendable net position; thus, significantly impacting UMM's Primary Reserve and Viability ratios.
+The FY17 ratios included in this report are based upon data from the restated FY17 financial statements.